spetrosi/devconf23-use-woke/README.md

 ## woke Caveats

-- woke fails on errors of all severety levels
+- woke fails on errors of all severity levels

   A PR that we opened for woke:
   Add an option "--count-only-error-for-failure" [#252](https://github.com/get-woke/woke/pull/252)

 - Lack of activity from the developer

-## Workaround
+## How linux-system-roles Works Around the Caveats

 We created a "clone" at [.github/actions/custom-woke-action](https://github.com/linux-system-roles/mssql/tree/main/.github/actions/custom-woke-action)